-If you have questions, would like to review your options, or discuss potential schedules, we encourage you to email your advisor in the College Advising Center or make an appointment (not sure who your College Advisor is?
+For more help, get in touch with your advisor in the College Advising Center or make an appointment (not sure who your College Advisor is?
 Check your Lewis & Clark email for messages from them!).
 You can also get in touch if you run into any problems during registration.

 To learn more about housing, new student trips, health insurance, or arriving on campus, please check in with New Student Orientation.

 Your first year is a time for exploring possible majors, as well as different subjects that sound interesting to you.
 Of the courses you take in college, roughly 1/3 will fulfill General Education requirements, another 1/3 will be in your chosen major, and the final 1/3 are electives that allow you to explore and broaden your horizons.
 We encourage students to work on all three of these areas each semester.

 Rather than “getting all my requirements out of the way first,” students should create a schedule that involves one or two General Education courses (e.g., your Core 120: Words or Core 121: Numbers course, and a language course), a course that explore a possible major, and at least one course “just because” it sounds interesting, captures your imagination, or speaks to your passions.
 Some classes that you take “just because,” or to explore a major, might also fulfill a General Education requirement.

 Students considering STEM or Environmental Studies majors, as well as prospective Music majors, should get started on specific course sequences in their first semester.